pmjones/adr/MENTIONS.md

 # Mentions

 Mentions, discussions, and commentary regarding _Action Domain Responder_.
+(Linking here does not constitute endorsement, agreement, or correctness.)

 - The original blog post that led to this offering is at <http://paul-m-jones.com/archives/5970>.